devanshi-gupta-23/SQL-Mobile-manufacturer-data-analysis/README.md

 6) FACT_TRANSACTIONS

 # Summary:
-we were given 10 tasks to perform.
+We were given 10 tasks to perform.
-To perform these tasks i have written SQL Query.
+To perform these tasks I have written several SQL Queries.

-For example task 1 is List all the states in which we have customers who have bought cellphones from 2005 till today. so we have to write a query to extract this data from a database.
+For example: Task 1 is "List all the states in which we have customers who have bought cellphones from 2005 till today".<br/>
+So, we have to write a query to extract this data from a database.